 This sculpture was commissioned by the Rugby Football Union to stand outside the recently finished South Stand development at Twickenham Stadium.
 It was dedicated to the ‘core values’ of the union (teamwork, respect, enjoyment, discipline and sportsmanship), which are engraved in stone around the sculpture.

 The Athlete in the Stadium is one of the greatest themes in the history of sculpture.
-So it was with great pleasure and indeed a certain sense of fulfillment that I accepted the commissions for sculpture from such an eminent authority on sport as the RFU, first in 1993 and then again in 2009.
+So it was with great pleasure and indeed a certain sense of fulfilment that I accepted the commission for sculpture from such an eminent authority on sport as the RFU, first in 1993 and then again in 2009.
 I consider it a great honour to be so employed by such a distinguished patron.

 When you work for an extended period of time on a large and complex task there is plenty of time for meditation and for the discovery of greater depths of meaning in the work.

 In my mind the ball became, as it were, the Holy Grail.
-In the Lineout sculpture in front of you, the uppermost figure, the Catcher, might therefore be seen as Parsifal.
+In the lineout sculpture in front of you, the uppermost figure, the catcher, might therefore be seen as Parsifal.
 He was the only knight of the Round Table pure enough to be vouchsafed the Grail.
 In the situation before you, we shall never know whether or not he actually attains it, balanced as it is on the tips of his finger.

-The five core values of Rugby reside in all of my figures, in differing proportions.
+The five core values of rugby reside in all of my figures, in differing proportions.
 They are after all the basic necessities of good play, and without them you are diminished.